NamLe0609/bias-ai-report/jssb25-bias-ai-report.typ

 - Talk about the book @VSD-book when discussing methodology of getting the values of stakeholders
 - Values are from @VSD-paper @Mapping-VSD

+The values used in @ethical-impact-assessment-hospital are from both traditional @VSD-paper and AI-specific  @Mapping-VSD sources.
+We use an emergent methodology which focuses more on empirical investigations as opposed to conceptual investigations as the latter introduces researcher bias and tends to misrepresent the stakeholders' values @VSD-book.

 = Recommendations & Considerations

+Choosing a dataset is the most important part of the process, especially in avoiding bias.
+The dataset should be representative, but most facial emotion recognition datasets simply are not.
+This can be seen in @racial-composition, @gender-composition, and @source-composition.

+To deal with this issue, we can either choose the least biased dataset from the available ones, or aggregate multiple datasets to create a more representative one.
+We chose the latter despite its difficulty since thats the best way to ensure that the model is unbiased.
+An algorithm in @Dataset-analysis-paper will be used to measure the bias in our new dataset.

+#figure(
+  image("racial-composition-dataset.png", width: 100%),
+  caption: [Racial composition in common facial emotion recognition datasets with the "White" majority class @Dataset-analysis-paper.], ) <racial-composition>

+#figure(
+  image("gender-composition-dataset.png", width: 100%),
+  caption: [Gender composition in common facial emotion recognition datasets with the the "Male" majority class @Dataset-analysis-paper.], ) <gender-composition>

+#figure(
+  image("source-distribution.png", width: 100%),
+  caption: [Source distribution of facial emotion datasets.
+North/South America, Asia and Europe make up 87.5% of all frequencies @Dataset-analysis-paper.], ) <source-composition>